Azure/arc_jumpstart_docs/docs/release_notes/_index.md

 ### Jumpstart Scenarios

-- No updates this release
+- No updates for this release

 ### Jumpstart Drops